 Outside of work, she enjoys spending time outdoors—particularly hiking and running—and is an avid animal lover who shares her time with her rescue dog, Elliot.

-She holds a BA in Social Welfare from Seoul National University, where she developed her commitment to meaningful social work.
+She holds a BA in Social Welfare from Seoul National University and is based in Seoul.

 She has professional experience in gallery work and art fair exhibitions, including Frieze London and Kiaf Seoul, and is interested in international exchange across visual art, popular culture, and minor cultural movements.